 Fruit juice is a popular drink among kids, and parents love them since they provide hydration and fruit servings (especially for picky eaters who reject whole fruits).
 But even though juice is natural and made from fruits, is it a drink that should be given freely without limits?

-Fruit juice was allowed for consumption in moderation starting from 6 months of age on, but the American Academy of Pediatrics has just recently published a change in recommendations, suggesting new guidelines for juice consumption starting until after a year of age.
+Fruit juice was allowed in moderation starting at 6 months of age, but the American Academy of Pediatrics has just recently published a change in recommendations, suggesting new guidelines for juice consumption starting until after a year of age.

-Whole fruit is always superior to juice, and if kids consume fruit, there is no need for fruit juice in their diets.
+Whole fruit is always better than juice, and if kids consume fruit, there is no need for fruit juice in their diets.
 Before age one, 100% fruit juice offers no nutritional benefit for babies.
-Once children turn one they can consume some juice to complement a balanced diet but it should be limited according to their age.
+Once children turn one they can consume some juice to complement a balanced diet, but it should be limited according to their age.
 If you want to feed your baby fruit juice make sure to follow the recommendations below.